Heatblur-Simulations/f-4e-manual/src/intro/air_to_air.md

 formidable fighter, and it continued to serve in air forces worldwide for many years.

 ![real_life_f4_firing_aim_7](../img/real_life_f4_firing_aim_7.jpg) _a Marine F-4 Phantom II from
-Marine Fighter/Attack Squadron 314 firing one AIM-7 Missile_
+Marine Fighter/Attack Squadron 314 firing an AIM-7 Missile_